tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 We hope you can see that as time goes on, the sitatuion spirals out of control as more parameters and scripts are added, fewer people will know how to work this or want to touch it.
 Eventually a bright talented engineer with a little more time than experience will declare that they were attempt to refactor this process.

-In a nutshell that's the problem that the invokable framework in general is trying to solve.
+In a nutshell txhat's the problem that the invokable framework in general is trying to solve.
 Steps 1-3 are done for you.
 Steps 4-6+ should be trivial to implement in a setting agnostic way.

 So let's start.